qngoc07012002/1670_ApplicationDevelopment_ShopBee_GroupProject/README.md

 This is a project to build an e-commerce platform to sell books.
 Suppliers can sell their products here.

-The project is implemented in ASP .NET language
+The project is implemented in ASP .NET Core MVC language

 **Development Team:**
 - Nguyen Quang Ngoc ([Github](https://github.com/qngoc07012002))